 Windows Autopilot does not require delegated administrator permissions when establishing the relationship between the CSP partner and the organization.
 As part of the approval process performed by the global administrator, the global administrator can choose to uncheck the "Include delegated administration permissions" checkbox.

 Automatic registration of existing devices

-If an existing device is already running Windows 10 version 1703 or later and enrolled in an MDM service such an Intune, that MDM service can ask the device for the hardware ID (also known as a hardware hash).
+If an existing device is already running a supported version of Windows 10 semi-annual channel and enrolled in an MDM service such an Intune, that MDM service can ask the device for the hardware ID (also known as a hardware hash).
 Once it has that, it can automatically register the device with Windows Autopilot.